lrahbek/cds-lang-assignments/assignment-2/README.md

 Laura Givskov Rahbek

-For this exercise, you should write two different notebooks.
-One should train a logistic regression classifier on the data; the second notebook should train a neural network on the same dataset.
-Both notebooks should do the following:

-Save the classification report to a text file the folder called out Save the trained models and vectorizers to the folder called models

 ## Description

 This folder contains assignment 2 for Language Analytics.
 The objective of the assignment is to train benchmark machine learning classifiers on structured text data, using ```scikit-learn```, make and save understandable outputs and models, and save the results in clear ways.
 More specifically two different binary classification models will be trained on the *Fake or Real News* dataset, a logistic regression classifier and a neural network.
 Three scripts were made for this assignment, each described below: